| Pro-people Media (English) Empowering Rural People through

 development and support the uplift of unprivileged people with main

-RDP's experience with rural newspaper has indicated
+focus on women.
+Empowerment in Action RDP's experience with rural newspaper has indicated

 that when the problems and feelings of disregarded voiceless rural